EmeraldLoc/tag/README.md

   - Yes, credit is not required, just make sure you understand how the code your copying works, and i'm fine with it.
 - How can I contribute to the repo?
   - You can fork this repo and make a pull request.
+- Where can I report bugs or suggestions?
+  - You may report bugs or suggestions in the "Issues" tab